swissmanu/mse-thesis/content/thesis.md

 ## Debugging Challenges of Reactive Programming

 [@lst:imperative-program] shows a reimplementation of [@lst:example-rxjs] using an imperative programming style.
 Software engineers use imperative-oriented debuggers in IDE's to follow the program's execution path.
 They pause the program's execution at a specific point of interest using breakpoints.
 Every time the debugger pauses program execution, the stack frame inspector provides details on what function calls lead to the execution of the current stack frame.
 Further, the values of all variables belonging to a stack frame are shown.
-Using step controls, the engineer controls further program execution manually or resumes "normal" execution eventually.
+Using the step controls, the engineer controls further program execution manually or resumes "normal" execution eventually.

 ```{
 	#lst:imperative-program